clemsonciti/python-installation-on-palmetto/README.md

 # Managing Python Installations on the Palmetto Cluster

-This article is for anyone using Python and Python libraries on the Palmetto cluster.
+This article is for anyone using Python and Python packages on the Palmetto cluster.
 It aims to explain the different options for managing Python installations